madewithlove/music-fns/README.md

 #### + `createScale(root, intervals, [options]):scale`

-Creates a scale (or mode) by providing a root note and an intervals (use the `Scale` constant).
+Creates a scale (or mode) by providing a root note and an intervals (use the `Scale` or `Mode` constant).
 You can provide `includeRootEnd` to also include the root note transposed an octave up.

 ```js
 import { Scale, Mode, createScale } from 'music-fns';